 1.2 The interpretation and construction of this Contract shall be subject to the following provisions:

 1.2.1 a reference to any statute, enactment, order, regulation or other similar instrument shall be construed as a reference to the statute, enactment, order, regulation or instrument as subsequently amended or re-enacted;

-1.2.2 references to Sections and Schedules are to sections of and schedules to this Contract and references to Conditions are references to conditions in the Section of this Contract in which they appear, unless otherwise stated;
+1.2.2 references to Sections and Schedules are to sections of and schedules to this Contract and references to Clauses are references to conditions in the Section of this Clauses in which they appear, unless otherwise stated;

 1.2.3 where the context allows, references to male gender include the female gender and the neuter, and the singular includes the plural and vice versa;

 1.2.4 references to a Party shall include that Party's personal representatives, successors or permitted assignees;

 1.2.5 general words are not to be given a restrictive meaning because they are followed by particular examples, and any words introduced by the terms "including", "include", "in particular" or any similar expression will be construed as illustrative and the words following any of those terms will not limit the sense of the words preceding those terms; and